hyperhq/docs.hyper.sh-hyper/FAQ/quota_and_limits.md

 # Quota & Limits

-Hyper\_ has certain hard and soft (`quota`) limits in using its service.
+Hyper.sh has certain hard and soft (`quota`) limits in using its service.
 Hard limits are automatically enforced by the service.
 Soft limits are consumable resources that you may request to increase:

 ## Hard Limits
 - Image